Notice

 Debug output

-), enabling prints for each message sent
+(--debug-client=20), and enabling prints for each message sent

 If you suspect a potential monitor issue, enable monitor debugging as well